Rash of mass shootings stirs US fears heading into summer - WTMJ

 Many types of crime did decline in 2020 and have stayed lower this year, suggesting the pandemic and the activism and unrest spurred by the reaction to Floyd’s death didn’t lead to an overall spike in crime.

-The number of mass shootings in 2020 was the lowest in decades, according to a database compiled by The Associated Press, USA Today and Northeastern University that tracks mass killings.
-The database defines a mass killing as four or more dead, not including the shooter.
+The two mass killings in 2020 were the lowest annual total in a decade, according to a database compiled by The Associated Press, USA Today and Northeastern University.
+The database tracks all mass killings including shootings, defined as four or more people dead not including the perpetrator.

-The Gun Violence Archive, which monitors media and police reports to track gun violence, defines mass shootings as those involving four or more people who were shot, regardless of whether they died.
-According to its database, more than 8,700 people have died of gun violence in the U.S. this year.

-The GVA also found that shootings spiked in 2020 to about 600, which was higher than in any of the previous six years it tracked the statistic.
-According to this year’s count, there have been at least 267 mass shootings in the U.S. so far, including the latest three overnight Friday into Saturday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected in the 13th paragraph that two mass killings in 2020 marked lowest annual total in a decade, according to a database tracker.